GMP Standard Operating Procedures (SOP)

 Laboratory Testing For Finished Products

-Finished Goods test samples are collected by an authorised laboratory staff from the retention sample room after signing the Test and Retention Sample log book distributed to the appropriate teams and placed in the designated team sample drawers
+Finished Goods test samples are collected by authorized laboratory staff from the retention sample room after signing the Test and Retention Sample log book, which is distributed to the appropriate teams and placed in the designated team sample drawers.

 Stability Protocols